mad-lab-fau/mad-cookiecutter/python-setup-tips.md

 # Adapt this for windows/when using a different way of managing python versions
 poetry env use $(pyenv shell 3.8.5; pyenv which python)

-poery add ipykernel --group dev  # If you need a kernel for jupyterlab python -m ipykernel install --user --name base
+poetry add ipykernel --group dev  # If you need a kernel for jupyterlab python -m ipykernel install --user --name base

 poetry add numpy pandas matplotlib seaborn # Add your favorite packages